 Everybody travels during the holidays.
-But the ones really need to stay connected while they do?
+But the ones who really need to stay connected while they do?

 Your senior parents.

-Given the campaign was launching mainly in Japan, we wanted to hijack the Kanreki (้‚„ๆšฆ) tradition of giving someone turning 60 something red.
+Given the campaign was launching mainly in Japan, we wanted to hijack the Kanreki (還暦) tradition of giving someone turning 60 something red.

 Each box was themed towards giving care back to our senior parents.
 Give Back Adventure for active travellers, Give Back Memories for the selfie obsessed aunties and more.
 Every ad lead to a microsite where you can learn how to make your own Give Back Gift Box.

-We created a microsite where you can download everything from a travel itinerary templates, designed gift tags, and an Airalo e-sim QR code.
+We created a microsite where you can download everything from travel itinerary templates, gift tags, and an Airalo e-sim QR code.

-We made everything downloadable so anyone can just download the assets and print them at the nearest 711.
+Everything was made available so anyone can just download the assets and print them at the nearest 711.

 Closer to the travel season we released a fun video featuring a mom about to go abroad.